-Three regional RDECOM organizations represent this international endeavor:
+Three regional CCDC organizations represent this international endeavor:

 From basic science to insights on maturing technology, foreign research contributes to the development of U.S. products and provides solutions that improve American capabilities.

-"In past years, RDECOM-Pacific has established an exceptional working relationship with Japan, Korea, Australia, and Singapore," said RDECOM-Pacific Director Col. Ernest "Lee" Dunlap.
-"In 2014, RDECOM-Pacific expanded engagements in India as well as countries in the Association of Southeast Asian Nations, such as Vietnam, Thailand and the Philippines."
+"In past years, CCDC-Pacific has established an exceptional working relationship with Japan, Korea, Australia, and Singapore," said CCDC-Pacific Director Col. Ernest "Lee" Dunlap.
+"In 2014, CCDC-Pacific expanded engagements in India as well as countries in the Association of Southeast Asian Nations, such as Vietnam, Thailand and the Philippines."

 ITC-PAC conducts technology search and facilitates government-to-government engagements with people assigned to Japan, Singapore and Australia.